 From a non-punitive view, karma is what you have not experienced in the past, you will experience now.
 What you’ve finished with now, you will not need to revisit in the future.

 Both of these views allow for the idea of “progress.”
 The first view holds that when you remain a good person, your karma continues to grow in good ways.
 The second view operates on the idea of completion of all experiences, rather than on traditional “good” vs “bad” results.
 Both of these are simplistic views that help to perpetuate dualistic thinking.

 I share Nisargadatta’s view.
-From a deeper perspective, karma is only a repository of unspent energies of unfulfilled desires and fears that have not been understood and therefore could not be resolved and released.
-For someone who is unaware, there is a never-ending supply of new desires and fears that constantly replenish this repository.
+From a deeper perspective, karma is only a collection of unspent energies, unfulfilled desires, and fears that have not been processed and therefore could not be resolved and released.
+For someone who is unaware, there is a never-ending supply of new desires and fears that constantly fill this storehouse back up.
 Without understanding, there is little chance for this cycle to end.